Pacific Islanders in Publishing

 (he/him)

-Luc Camoui is a teacher from Pouébo in New Caledonia.
-He is the co-author of a collection of poems, Phaanemi, le Ressouvenir (L'Herbier de Feu, 2006), and of a non-fiction book, L'essentialité du singulier à l’universel, de l’universel au singulier, published by Transit in 2018.
-Correspondances lyriques is an anthology of poems and a correspondence with co-author Georges Waixen Wayewol about politics in New Caledonia Kanaky.
-It was published by Éditions Expressions in 2023 and illustrated by Will Nerho.
+Luc Camoui is a teacher from Pouébo in Kanaky New Caledonia.
+He is the co-author of a collection of poems, Phaanemi, le Ressouvenir (2006) and of a non-fiction book, L'essentialité du singulier à l’universel, de l’universel au singulier (2018).
+Correspondances lyriques is an anthology of poems and a correspondence with co-author Georges Waixen Wayewol about politics in New Caledonia Kanaky, published in 2023 and illustrated by Will Nerho.

 Thomas Mayor